gakuseishitsu/gakuseishitsu.github.io/_posts/2019-12-09-Personal_works.md

 ---

-# Personal Works (2011~2019)
-* 19-12-09 Takumi Abe
+19-12-09 Takumi Abe
-* This page describes the summary of my personal works and each required skills.
+* This page describes the summary of my personal works(2011~2019) and each required skills.
   * For more information, please refer my blog (written in Japanese)
     * Blog: https://gakuseishitsu.github.io/